EncryptEx/hammer/README.md

 ________________
 4- To make the bot 24/7 uptime, you will need https://uptimerobot.com and put the glitch app link (html sample page)
 ________________

+If there's an error in the console about sqlite3 and node. please do the following cmd:
+``npm i sqlite3 --save``

 # Configuring/Customising your bot
 Use /log with ADMINISTRATOR perms in the server
 ________________